marcusmayo/neural-networks/fraud-detection-mlops/readme.md

 - Audit logging for all operations

 **Model Compliance**
-- Explainable AI for regulatory requirements
+- Explainable AI with documented artifacts for regulatory requirements
-- Model bias detection and mitigation
+- Model bias detection and mitigation capabilities
-- Performance monitoring and reporting
+- Performance monitoring and comprehensive reporting
-- Automated documentation generation
+- Automated documentation generation with visual evidence

 ## 📁 Project Structure